fcoterroba/fcoterroba.com/README.md

 © 2025 fcoterroba. all rights reserved.
 this website’s code and content are not open source and may not be reused without permission.

-read more about the license on (ToDo: add license link)
+read more about the license on https://github.com/fcoterroba/fcoterroba.com/blob/main/LICENSE.md